bnwaweru/RNASeq-Analysis/L-Banda/L-Banda-DE-Analysis.md

     ## g7 14.879691       0.291097  0.412432  0.705805 0.4803091  0.629196

-The `contrast` argument can be used to retrieve log2 fold changes, p value and p adj values of other variable other than the first one in the design.
+The `contrast` argument can be used to retrieve log2 fold changes, p value and p adj values of other variable other than the last one in the design.
 In our case that is color.
 Let’s use that to get results for color at alpha of *0.05*.